Nokia X: What We Know About Nokia’s 2018 Flagship So Far

 The Nokia X is set to be unveiled on May 16 in China.
 As the days lead up to the device’s unveiling, more and more details about the flagship device continue to get leaked.
-Here then, is a quick rundown of what we know about the Nokia X so far.
+Here is a quick rundown of what we know about the Nokia X so far.

 The Name